 That’s when Tom looked at me and said:

 “Nope, you’re not happy.
 I can tell.
-Let’s go back to the store and get you the warm ones.”
+Let’s return to the store and get the warm ones.”

 My heart sank for a moment.
-What do you mean you can just tell?
-Remember we had only just met.
+What do you mean you can tell?
+Remember, we had only just met.
 Was I really that obvious?

 Tom notices things.

-He notices subtleties my own mother wouldn’t catch (and she’s got sharp eyes and ears, let me tell you!
-I was quite mischievous growing up.)
+He notices subtleties my mother wouldn’t catch (and she has sharp eyes and ears, let me tell you!
+I was pretty mischievous growing up.

-Tom’s not just extremely present with me, it’s everybody.
-When he is in the company of our team at the network or some of our closest friends, he is so engaged in conversations.
-Always listening intently, and picking up not only what people say but how they say it, and picking up on the intentions behind their words.
+Tom’s not just highly present with me; it’s everybody.
+When he is in the company of some of our closest friends, he engages deeply in conversations.
+Always listens intently and picks up what people say, how they say it, and the intentions behind their words.

-Me on the other hand, I can get, well… a little distracted in my thinking.
+On the other hand, I can get a little distracted in my thinking.
 Tom is always the first one to point it out.
 He’ll say to me:

 “What are you thinking about?“

 Perhaps one of the reasons for Tom’s presentness is his aphantasia.
-His entire reality isn’t defined by some distant past memory or image of the future, it’s entirely based on the here and now.
+Some distant memory or image of the future doesn’t define his entire reality.
+His reality is based on the here and now.
 Coincidently, one of Tom’s favourite books is The Power of Now.

-Many scientists studying aphantasia, including Dr. Adam Zeman have speculated this could be the case.
-Because aphantasics are not distracted by visual flashbacks or images of the future, they are more likely to be anchored in the present.
+Many scientists studying aphantasia, including Dr. Adam Zeman have hypothesized this could be the case.
+Because aphantasics are not distracted by visual flashbacks or images of the future, they are more likely to anchor themselves in the present.
+To be anchored in the present, what a gift.

-Name the topic, Tom is likely to know some obscure fact about it.
+Name the topic, and Tom will likely know some obscure fact about it.

-I have to admit, when I first started dating Tom, I found this both endearing and annoying at the same time.
-I think I may have even called him the king of facts, half-jokingly on our first real date.
+I have to admit when I first started dating Tom I found this both endearing and annoying at the same time.
+I may have even called him the “king of facts,” half-jokingly, on our first actual date.

 But after a few months into our relationship, I noticed his fascination with factual information more clearly when we watched Planet Earth together.